bigbag/papyrix-reader/docs/customization.md

 - Combining diacritical marks
 - Math operators and arrows

-Vietnamese fonts work with standard `.epdfont` format since they use Latin script with additional diacritics.
+The built-in fonts include Vietnamese diacritics natively, so no custom font is needed.
+If you prefer a different typeface, Vietnamese fonts work with standard `.epdfont` format since they use Latin script with additional diacritics.

 ### Thai Fonts

-Thai fonts can be generated using the `--thai` flag:
+The built-in fonts include Thai script natively, so no custom font is needed.
+If you prefer a different typeface, Thai fonts can be generated using the `--thai` flag:

 ```bash
 # Thai font with Thai script support